stephcerratti/link-challenge/README.md

 Install by running npm install mocha chai --save-dev as well as npm install -g mocha to run in node.js in the command line of of this repository.

-Please also ensure Babel is installed to compile to ES5.
+Please also ensure Babel is installed to transpile to ES5.
 Run npm install --save-dev babel-core in the command line of this repository.

 To initiate the test, please run mocha test.js in the command line of the test folder of this repository.